 When it comes to blood sugar levels, fructose is the main culprit.
 Fructose is a simple sugar found in most fruits, and it’s metabolized differently than other types of sugar.
 When fructose is consumed in large quantities, it can cause spikes in blood sugar levels.
 This can be especially problematic for people with diabetes or other conditions that require careful management of blood sugar levels.

-The acids found in some fruits can also damage tooth enamel.
+The acids found in some fruits can also damage tooth enamel according to the best dentist in Charlotte NC.
 This is because the acids interact with the minerals in tooth enamel, causing them to break down over time.
 If teeth are exposed to too much acidity, it can lead to cavities and other problems.

 Some fruits also contain toxins that can be harmful if consumed in large quantities.
 For example, apricots contain cyanide, which is poisonous in high doses.
 Cherries also contain cyanide, but only in the pits; however, eating too many cherry pits can still be dangerous.
 Other poisonous fruits include rhubarb leaves (which contain oxalic acid) and unripe tomatoes (which contain solanine).
 Though fruit is often seen as healthy and nutritious, it’s important too.